$0 Alberta Adoption Quick-Start Checklist

 How Much Does Adoption Cost in Alberta?
 Real Numbers by Pathway

 There is no single answer to what adoption costs in Alberta, because the number varies by an order of magnitude depending on which pathway you choose.
-Public adoption can cost under $2,000.
+Public adoption is estimated at $0–$1,500.
 International adoption can cost $65,000 or more.
 Most families researching this topic have already spent time on Google and come away with ranges so wide they are nearly useless.
 Here are the real numbers.

 Public Adoption: Near-Zero, With Ongoing Support